 Some people, especially crafters, need a bench grinder not to tackle large tools or pieces of metal, but to polish, grind, or clean small items, such as metal jewelry, trim, or small hand tools.
 For those users, the Central Machinery 3-Inch Bench Grinder with Flex Shaft fits the bill.

 This mini bench grinder has a 31-inch flexible shaft that accepts a variety of attachments—including most Dremel attachments—for use in grinding, polishing, deburring, cleaning, and sanding metal, including nuts and bolts, small automotive parts, jewelry, knives, small gardening tools, and other detailed metalwork.

 Although small, this bench grinder has a reasonable amount of power, and variable speed control up to a whopping 10,000 rpm.
 It includes a 3-inch grinder stone and a 1/8-inch shaft-mount grinder stone.
 It’s a great addition to any crafter’s or metalworker’s workshop.

-Easy to use, a compact size, and 5/8-HP that provides effective high-speed grinding: that’s why the DEWALT DW756 6-Inch Bench Grinder (view at Amazon) wins our top spot for a tool suited both to the beginner or more experienced DIYer.
+Easy to use, a compact size, and 5/8-HP that provides effective high-speed grinding: that’s why the DEWALT DW756 6-Inch Bench Grinder (view at Acme Tools) wins our top spot for a tool suited both to the beginner or more experienced DIYer.
 But if you need professional-level power, you’ll appreciate the full 1-HP provided by the Jet 578008 (view at Amazon), which is durable and versatile enough for use in a commercial shop or at home.